felipevfa/metrix-tec2/README.md

 mvn package
 ```

-Now, run (See [WIKI](https://github.com/felipevfa/metrix-tec2/wiki) for more information about metrics and others stuff)
+Now, run (See [wiki](https://github.com/felipevfa/metrix-tec2/wiki) for more information about metrics and other stuff)

 * Example:
 ```